NeversSync/bus-mall-product-research/user_stories.md

   - know/set the range of the random number
   - Target an image at a random index to target random image in array.
 Generate the number with a min of 0 and a max of .length of array.

-5. Collect click data
+5. Collect click data - done
   - make each image an object using an object constructor to collect data about it and reference.
   - make properties:
     * name of image
     * path to image
     * # of clicks
     * # of times displayed.

-6. Track how many times images are displayed
+[X] Track how many times images are displayed
   - add a for loop that adds 1 to the value to a variable for every time that images is displayed.

 7. Ensure that duplicated are not displayed on reload